 Dallas Pedestrian Accident Lawyer

 Attorney Doug Goyen has handled thousands of injury cases, including pedestrians struck by auto accidents, and has recovered millions of dollars in judgments and settlements for those injury cases.
 The Law Office of Doug Goyen provides experienced, aggressive, and powerful representation for our clients.
-Pedestrians hit by cars require the services of Dallas auto accident lawyers who are experienced in car accident injury cases.
+Pedestrians hit by cars require the services of auto accident attorneys who are experienced in car accident injury cases.
 Call (972) 599 4100 today if you need a Dallas Pedestrian Accident Lawyer.

 The Texas Department of Transportation shows that there were 5,952 reports of pedestrians struck by automobiles in 2019 in Texas.
 There were 660 fatalities in those pedestrian accidents.
 Pedestrians were injured in 5,049 of those accidents.
 When an automobile strikes a pedestrian the consequences are serious and often deadly.